So very not vegan (or gluten-free)…until now.

 These would make the perfect dessert for so many things: Bridal showers (I know), baby showers (I know!), study dates (yass girl), office gatherings (the least exciting, but still really cool).
 Even if you don’t have anywhere special to be, these would make a delicious treat to have around the house for snacking (but watch out – you’ll want 2 or 3).

 If you try this recipe, let us know!
 Leave a comment it, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram!
 I’d love to see what you come up with.
 Cheers, friends!
 Now excuse me while I dive into one of these magical bars.

-- 1 cup (240 g) coconut cream* (the hardened portion at the top of full-fat coconut milk)
+- 1 cup coconut cream* (the hardened portion at the top of full-fat coconut milk)

-- optional: 2 Tbsp (14 g) organic powdered sugar, for topping
+- 2 Tbsp organic powdered sugar (optional // for topping)

 - 1/4 tsp sea salt

-- Transfer to a medium mixing bowl and add maple syrup and melted coconut oil, starting with 4 Tbsp (60 g) and adding more if it's too dry.
+Transfer to a medium mixing bowl and add maple syrup and melted coconut oil, starting with lesser end of range (4 Tbsp or 60 g as original recipe is written // adjust if altering batch size) and adding more if it's too dry.
 Stir with a spoon to combine until a loose dough is formed.
 You should be able to squeeze the mixture between two fingers and form a dough instead of it crumbling.
 If too dry, add a bit more melted coconut oil.

-*Nutrition information is a rough estimate for 1 of 9 bars without organic powdered sugar.
+*Nutrition information is a rough estimate calculated without organic powdered sugar.